augusto-moraes/headsetNoiseReduc/README.md

-# headsetNoiseReduc
+# Teensy Loop Station

-This repository contains the source code of our Teensy-made noise reduction headset, built for a school project.
+This repository contains the source code of our Teensy-made loop station & drumpad guitar pedal, built for a school project.
 The aim of this project is to help students get started to work on a project around embedded real-time audio signal processing.